 The primary objective is to ensure that the Scheme should be able to meet benefit payments as they fall due.
-In addition to this primary objective, the Trustee has additional objectives.
+In addition to this primary objective, the Trustee has a series of additional objectives.
 These are as follows:

-- that the expected return on the Scheme's assets is maximised whilst managing and maintaining investment risk at an appropriate level.
-What the Trustee determines to be an appropriate level of risk is set out in Appendix 2. - that the Scheme should be fully funded on a technical provisions basis (ie the asset value should be at least that of its liabilities on this basis), with a secondary objective of targeting a buyout of the Scheme's liabilities as and when this becomes affordable.
-The Trustee is aware that there are various measures of funding, and has given due weight to those considered most relevant to the Scheme.
+the expected return on the Scheme's assets is maximised whilst managing and maintaining investment risk at an appropriate level.
+What the Trustee determines to be an appropriate level of risk is set out in Appendix 2;

+- the Scheme's funding position (ie the value of its assets relative to the assessed value of its liabilities) improves over time, with the aim of being fully funded on the Technical Provisions basis as quickly as the Page 2 of 13 sponsoring employers can reasonably afford, taking into account the financial and business circumstances of the employers.
+The Trustee is aware that there are various measures of funding, and has given due weight to those considered most relevant to the Scheme; and - that the Scheme has a long-term journey plan in place (which has been agreed with the Company) which is designed to help it achieve full funding by 2031 on the agreed Technical Provisions basis.
+Progress against this long-term journey plan is reviewed on a regular basis.